 If a Trip Interruption occurs, the company will reimburse you for up to the maximum benefit amount of ten thousand ($10,000.00) dollars for: the forfeited, nonrefundable pre-paid land, air and/or sea transportation arrangements that were missed.

-I read the entire policy, and there is no mention of covering any additional costs that may be incurred during a trip interruption.
+There is no mention of covering any additional costs that may be incurred during a trip interruption.
 The policy only covers prepaid items.

-Reimburses you for the unused, non-refundable portion of your trip and for the increased transportation costs it takes for you to return home due to a covered reason.”
+Reimburses you for the unused, non-refundable portion of your trip and for the increased transportation costs it takes for you to return home due to a covered reason.